TeamDoodz/TDLib/README.md

 Automatically calls the `Init()` static method on this type when the plugin starts.
 ### AssetManager
 General utility for getting files from disk.
 Supports PNG, TXT, CSV.
+### EventsManager
+Several events that mods can hook into, avoiding the need to create patches.
 ## Changelog
 ### 1.2.0
 * Mod now requires Kaycee's Mod and the API 2.0.